parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![The Forced failover button is highlighted on the toolbar and the confirmation message is displayed.](media/failover-group-forced-failover.png "Forced failover")

 > **Note**: The failover may take a few minutes to complete.
-You can continue with the next task.
+You can continue with the next exercise and return later to complete the next task.

 ### Task 6: Test e-commerce Web App after Failover